 While drip irrigation systems use less water than underground sprinkler systems or lawn sprinklers, watering of any kind may be restricted in some areas.
 Learn your local water regulations before buying and installing any irrigation system.

 Some municipalities offer rebates and incentives towards the installation of drip irrigation.
 Check with the manufacturer, your water provider or your local government.

 Buy components from the same manufacturer to ensure compatibility or buy an entire-system kit and work your way up to your own customized system.

-Backflow preventers or anti-siphon devices prevent water from the irrigation system from re-entering your water supply when the system is turned off.
-Backflow prevention is a requirement in most areas.
+Backflow preventers or anti-siphon devices prevent the irrigation system's water from re-entering your water supply and contaminating your drinking water when the system is turned off, and a requirement in most areas.